tsparticles/tsparticles/CONTRIBUTING.md

 ## Testing

-The `components` and `plugins` don't have a demo app inside the repository for now.
+The `components` and `plugins` all plugins, components and engines have a demo app or page.

 A demo folder has been created with all the demo apps needed.